bazelbuild/bazel-website/designs/index.md

 *   Knowledgeable of the relevant subsystems
 *   Objective (i.e., capable of providing constructive feedback)
-*   Have sufficient time available to lead the review process
 *   Available for the entire review period to lead the process